 In such a case, the fifth of the bass arpeggiation “puts itself in the service” of the passing (or neighbouring) motion in the upper lines and becomes itself only a passing leap in the chord that it elaborates.

 It seems to me likely that, in the development of Schenker’s ideas, the Quintteiler has been the model for the concept of Baßbrechung and that discussions of the divider shaded away behind discussions of the Ursatz.
 Schenker’s writings were meant mainly for readers familiar with his theories: they probably knew what a divider at the fifth was.
 Schenker apparently did not change his mind about the divider at the fifth in the final version or Der freie Satz and I believe that, if he came to less often refer to the concept, it merely was because he expected his readers to know enough about it4.
 The dominant of the Ursatz, considered at the deepest background level, is itself a divider at the fifth, because the Baßbrechung is an obvious case where the 5th of the chord “puts itself in the service of a passing motion” in the Urlinie.
 More generally, any “real” dominant (or other local 5th degree, e.g. II as V/V) at a given level is, at a deeper level, the mere divider of the chord that it elaborates.

 This, which Schenker takes for granted in Der freie Satz, nevertheless requires additional consideration in the case of the interruption, because the elaborational value of the Vth degree is less obvious in this case.
 He writes:

-Schenker’s statement that “the bass like the Urlinie aims at only one arpeggiation, namely by the division of the triad at its fifth” seems to be true of any fundamental structure, and I think that what he means here is that the term ‘divider’, although obsolete (because it is obvious) to denote fundamental structures in general, nevertheless should be retained in the case of an interruption.
+Schenker’s statement that “the bass like the Urlinie aims at only one arpeggiation, namely by the division of the triad at its fifth” seems to be true of any primal structure, and I think that what he means here is that the term ‘divider’, although obsolete (because it is obvious) to denote primal structures in general, nevertheless should be retained in the case of an interruption.
 This does not mean that it is no more valid for other cases, merely that it is no more necessary.